sambiss1/sambiss1/README.md

 ### Hi there 👋

-My name is Sam BISSELELE a.k.a.
+I'm Sam BISSELELE a.k.a.
 JOKERCODE(developper name)

-I'm a UI/UX Designer and full stack web developper.
+A UI/UX Designer and full stack web developper.
 I like remote work, but can work on place.

 <!--